5 Non-Cash Ways to Motivate and Appreciate Your Employees

 Source

 Several HR studies indicate that sign-on bonuses do not entice the best candidates to apply for the job.
-Additionally, everyone, new and long-term employees, should have the opportunity to reap the rewards of their hard work – not just new people that you’ve hired in a crunch.
+Additionally, everyone, new AND long-term employees, should have the opportunity to reap the rewards of their hard work - not just new people that you've hired in a crunch.

 But you're short-staffed.
 Your team is picking up extra shifts, customers are irritated they have to wait, and you're stressed out trying to hire help.
 Offering a sign-on bonus may help you get more people in the door.

-Instead of slapping a bandaid on a serious wound, address the injury.
 Where are you hurting in your culture?
 Why are you short-staffed in the first place?
 How can you attract great employees to work for you and better your business?

 If you write a stellar job description and offer long-term benefits and rewards, quality candidates will apply and want to work for you, and in return, better your reputation as a business and give you peace of mind.

-Let’s dive into the four alternatives to offering a sign-on bonus.
+Here are five alternatives to offering a sign-on bonus.

 1. Encourage fun competition.